Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/event-(year-wise).md

 RoboTech Club in collaboration with NAC developed a working demonstrative model of PRAGYAN Rove, which was on-board the Chandrayaan – II Mission of ISRO.
 Our Model was featured in the Chandrayaan II Launch event organised in NISER by School of Earth and Planetary Science (SEPS), NISER.
 Our model was a major point of attraction among many AV Media who covered this event.

 **IISM 2018:** (15-20 Dec, 2018) Sports Club

+NISER hosted the IISM 2018, inviting contingents from 9 other participating institutes, coordinating their stay and practice and organising all events of the sports meet on campus.